adamharmansky/x80/README.md

 I am writing this readme 7 months after I had written the last line of this code, so don't expect it to be complete.
 Read the [example code at my website](https://www.harmansky.xyz/work/z80/basic_code.zip) instead.

 The instruction syntax is the normal z80 syntax.
-You can use any intentation.
+You can use any indentation.
 Each instruction uses exactly one line.
 Anything starting with `@` and no space is a macro or a tag, anything starting with `@` and a space after it is a comment

 ```